robertmartin8/ReasonableDeviations/about.md

 However, I concede that R has a better statistics ecosystem – there is an R implementation for basically any useful theorem/procedure in statistics.
 I have used R for a number of data science projects, and I do appreciate its data visualisation capabilities, which are arguably superior to those of python.

 I have also frequently turned to 'knowledge based computing', a nice euphemism for 'asking Mathematica what the answer is'.
-I've dabbled in C++ and a little bit of Haskell, and I would *love* to become more proficient at the latter.
+I've dabbled in C++ and a little bit of Haskell, and I would *love* to become more proficient at both.
 Understanding quicksort in haskell was a marvellous moment:

 ```haskell
 quicksort :: (Ord a) => [a] -> [a]